top of page

 Dear Friends,

-First things first, we have a new telephone number: 984-335-2939.
+First things first.
+We have a new telephone number: 984-335-2939.
 Please make a note of it.
 Thank you!

-Now on to the business at hand.
+Now to the business at hand.
 One of my greatest pleasures is putting together a system for a customer for well under $5,000.
 This weekend, I did just that—a Rekkord turntable from Germany, the Unison Research Unico amp, and some Acoustic Energy speakers.
 However, I also know that Hi Notes couldn’t exist if I only sold $1,000 turntables or $1,500 speakers.

 So, in these next few editions of Notes to You, I’ll be talking about my “reference system” and why I chose the lines I did.
 When selecting my reference components, I set a pre-tariff limit of $30,000 per component.
 Unless you’re Elon Musk, that’s serious money—but it’s also not outrageous like some $700,000 speakers or a $276,000 DAC.
 Since I consider speakers to be the most important component in any system, I’ll start there.